|Previous Story: The King's Demons||Next Story: Warriors Of The Deep|

 The Five Doctors

-While the Fourth Doctor and Romana are trapped in a time eddy, the First, Second, Third and Fifth Doctors -- together with many of their companions -- are lured by a mysterious figure to the forbidden Death Zone on Gallifrey.
-There they make their way towards the Dark Tower in which Rassilon is entombed, encountering a number of their deadliest foes en route.
-When the Fifth Doctor finds a way to teleport himself to the Capitol, however, he uncovers evidence of a traitor on the High Council.
+While the Fourth Doctor is trapped in a time vortex, the First, Second and Third Doctors are drawn to the forbidden Death Zone on Gallifrey, together with many of their companions.
+They are joined by the Fifth Doctor, who is fading from existence.
+The Doctors journey towards the Dark Tower at the heart of the Death Zone, encountering some of their deadliest foes en route -- including the Master, who has been recruited by the High Council.
+When the Fifth Doctor teleports himself to the Capitol, he uncovers evidence of a traitor amongst the Time Lord elite.
 All are embroiled in the Game of Rassilon, whose prize is immortality itself.

 More than two years before Doctor Who's twentieth anniversary on November 23rd, 1983, producer John Nathan-Turner was already planning for the event.
 Originally, Nathan-Turner hoped to celebrate the milestone during the programme's regular season, but was concerned because the revamped schedule introduced for Season Nineteen meant that Doctor Who started broadcasting in January and ran only thirteen weeks.
 On July 21st, 1981, Nathan-Turner wrote to Head of Series David Reid, requesting that Doctor Who revert to an autumn transmission schedule by bringing the start of Season Twenty forward to the fall of 1982.
 A suitably celebratory adventure could then be included in the programme's twenty-first season.